kerem-kaynak/investor-database/README.md

 > 🚧 Warning
 >
 > Visible's API has rate limits, refreshing too often will cause errors and the app will get stuck while loading data.
 Wait 1 minute and refresh if you run into this issue.

-## Architecture

-### Backend

-Containerized Flask server with gunicorn, deployed on Google Cloud Run.
-Super lightweight REST API.
-Many essential components missing for the sake of a simple working prototype, including but not limited to:
-- Authentication & Authorization
-- Security features like stricter CORS policy
-- Proper routing and blueprints

-### Frontend

-Simple React SPA hosted on Firebase.
-Many best practices skipped for the sake of a simple working prototype, including but not limited to:
-- Proper routing
-- Component structure
-- Async requests
-- Authentication
-- Proper styling and classes

 ## Live demo